 2.4 Except in the circumstances described in clauses 5 and 13, the Deposit is non-refundable.

 2.5 We may, acting reasonably, vary any prices comprised in the Booking Contract by written notice to you in order to account for any changes in our underlying cost of supply (such as third party supplier charges).

 2.6 The Booking Contract may specify a minimum number of Delegates on which our quotation is based.
 Unless we agree otherwise, you will be liable to pay the Price for that minimum number of Delegates even if the number actually attending the Event or using our services is fewer than that minimum number.
 After the end of the Hire Period we will, in raising our final invoice as described below, apply additional sums to the Price if the number of Delegates exceeds the number set out in this Booking Contract, based on our standard rates per Delegate.
 We will not provide accounts to or in relation to individual Delegates.
 We will act reasonably to try to accommodate reductions or increases in Delegate numbers notified to us.

 2.7 We will submit a final invoice to you after the end of the Event for the total of the Price set out in the Booking Contract and any additional Price, less amounts paid in the form of deposit(s).
 We will apply additional sums to the Price:

 a) where the number of Delegates who attend the Event exceeds the number specified in the Booking Contract;

 b) where we are entitled to pass on any charges or costs to you under the terms of the Agreement (such as in relation to damage caused to our premises or equipment); and

-2.8 All sums are stated exclusive of VAT, which will be payable in addition where applicable.
+2.8 Unless stated otherwise, all sums are stated exclusive of VAT, which will be payable in addition where applicable.
 Our registered VAT number is GB B 125 5067 30.